JohnORaw/Templates/README.md

 # Templates
-Templates for using in other projects
+This repo holds templates for using in other projects, and is an early stage work in progress.